dymensionxyz/dymint/da/avail/Readme.md

 - Access to an Avail RPC node and its url.
 - An Avail account with funds.
-- Registration of an App id for the specific RollApp <https://docs.availproject.org/docs/learn-about-avail/app-ids>
+- Registration of an App id for the specific RollApp: <https://docs.availproject.org/docs/learn-about-avail/app-ids>.

 ## Dymint.toml Configuration